 Prawn dumplings £7.80

-The dim sum platter comes with a welcome addition of the siu mai, in sacrifice of the prawn and chive dumplings.
+The dim sum platter comes with a welcome addition of the siu mai, in sacrifice of the prawn and chive dumplings this time around.

 This is the prawn and spinach dumpling – it’s my favourite from the basket.

 Crab meat Xiao long bau £8.
 The middle one is crested with crab roe to let you know what it is.

 Classic pork Xiao long bau £7.

 Minced pork with tofu £9.50.
 They use the Japanese variety in this dish.
-Tofu is sponge in the culinary world, the absorbent qualities take on all the meaty flavour of the sauce.
+Tofu is sponge in the culinary world, the absorbent qualities take on all the meaty umami flavour of the sauce.
 It’s a fantastic dish that could be eaten or bathed in – it’s that good.

 When did I go?
 Various

 The damage: Expect to pay £25-£30 per head with drinks.

 The good: There are certainly worse ways that you can spend your money than to come here.
-It’s a great intro into xiao long bau too if you haven’t had the pleasure of trying them yet too.
+They do great intro into xiao long bau too if you haven’t had the pleasure of trying them yet.
 I love the way they mingle dishes from Taiwan, Shanghai and Malaysia together – it’s a treat for the palate.
 And, yes it is on the beaten track but to get a good feed for £20 per head, so there’s not a lot to complain about.
 They also do dim sum in the day which I’ve not properly explored yet – to be continued as they say…

 The bad: It’s bright in there and avoid the set menus please!